patatetom/isohybrid-bios-uefi/README.md

 > *The EFI system partition (ESP) is a partition on a data storage device (usually a hard disk drive or solid-state drive) that is used by computers adhering to the Unified Extensible Firmware Interface (UEFI).
 When a computer is booted, UEFI firmware loads files stored on the ESP to start installed operating systems and various utilities.* [»](https://en.wikipedia.org/wiki/EFI_system_partition)

-The « new » UEFI boot is based on the presence of a specific EFI System Partition (ESP).
+The « new » UEFI boot is based on the presence of a specific EFI System Partition (ESP) formated with FAT file system.